isaaceindhoven/composer-velocita/README.md

 * Jelle Raaijmakers - [jelle.raaijmakers@isaac.nl](mailto:jelle.raaijmakers@isaac.nl) / [GMTA](https://github.com/GMTA)

+## Contributing

+Raise an issue or submit a pull request on [GitHub](https://github.com/isaaceindhoven/composer-velocita).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.